wellthie/slate/source/index.html.md

 ## API Base URL

-Examples in this document will reference the Wellthie demo site at wellthie-qa.affordablecareadvisor.net whose API base URL is therefore
+Examples in this document will reference the Wellthie whose API base URL is

 `https://wellthie-qa.affordablecareadvisor.net/api/`.